saraislet/repo-recs/README.md

 ## TODO:
 * Todo for 1.0:
   * Refine UI & CSS
-  * Add AJAX to request additional suggestions & infinite scroll
   * Build modal to display information about languages?
 * Plan features for 2.0:
   * Add AJAX to follow users
+  * Write route to show stars of a user
   * Write API requests instead of using PyGithub?
   * Build queue table and handlers instead of crawling recursively
   * Expand async calls to dynamically increase crawl breadth on login